Home

 Summary Cards

-The pointed bill is red with yellow tip and red frontal plate above.
+The pointed bill is red with yellow tip, and extends upwards in red frontal plate.

 The eyes are dark red.
 Legs and long feet are bright yellow-green or yellow, with red-orange upper half of tibia.